 - For Step 2: Assistance setting goals and mapping out your vision of the future.

 - For Step 2: Information and guidance to identify and resolve property, debt, custody and parenting issues.

 - Settlement options for each issue and a discussion of what tends to work/not work.

-You can also visit my website at http://divorcedoc.net/ for a complete overview of my services and a complete list of topics covered in the Divorce Doc Workshop.
+You can also visit my website at http://www.alisonpattonlaw.com for a complete overview of my services, how I work, and client testimonials.